 |FEV1 < 50% predicted with respiratory failure or signs of right heart failure|

-Hospitalists often manage patients presenting with new symptoms consistent with COPD, patients ...
+Hospitalists often manage patients presenting with new symptoms consistent with COPD, patients with acute ...